-61 Korneski, Kurt.
-2016.
-Planters, Eskimos, and Indians: Race and the Organization of Trade under the Hudson's Bay Company in Labrador, 1830-50.
+55 Korneski, Kurt.
+(2016).
+Planters, Eskimos, and Indians: Race and the Organization of Trade under theHudson's Bay Company in Labrador, 1830-50.
 Journal of Social History, 50(2), 316.

-62 Labrador Metis Association, "Completing the Circle," 80.
+56 Labrador Metis Association, "Completing the Circle," 80

-NCC acknowledges that Inuit at Chateau Bay "treaty" negotiations were from Rigolet64 and later, from Hamilton Inlet.65 Further, the Inuit are reported to have answered that their stuff is "in the north with our houses"66 to Moravian queries at the 1765 meeting.
-Again, the NCC's efforts to create a distinct "Southern Inuit" people cannot withstand the historical facts at hand: by the mid-1700s, Inuit travelled along the coast from "north" to "south" with relative ease.
+The NCC's own discussion of the "treaty" negotiations, narrated through the eyes of Moravian missionaries, suggests repeatedly that the Inuit meeting with Palliser's party had travelled south from where they lived in the Hamilton Inlet region.
+As such, any "treaty" would include the Inuit people writ large, not the "Southern Inuit" people that the NCC clearly favour.
+For instance, they acknowledge that Inuit at Chateau Bay "treaty" negotiations were from Rigolet58 and later, from Hamilton Inlet.59 Further, the Inuit are reported to have answered that their stuff is "in the north with our houses"60 to Moravian queries at the 1765 meeting.
+Again, the NCC's efforts to create a distinct "Southern Inuit" people cannot withstand the historical facts at hand: by the mid-1700s, Inuit people travelled along the coast from "north" to "south" with relative ease.
 As such, the Inuit who met with Palliser in 1765, whether to negotiate a treaty or not, mostly came from within the present-day boundaries of Nunatsiavut.
-Nonetheless, by the next chapter (Chapter 3), the NCC is claiming that the "Treaty of Labrador" was with the "Inuit of Southern Labrador."67
+Nonetheless, by the next chapter (Chapter 3), the NCC is claiming that the "Treaty of Labrador" was with "Inuit of Southern Labrador."61

-The NCC repeatedly uses the "treaty" as the basis for their legal claims: "The Labrador Inuit Treaty of 1765 [...] is now protected by section 35 of the Constitution Act, 1982.
-The member communities of NunatuKavut are the current holders and beneficiaries of this Treaty Right."68 Simply put, the actual evidence that the NCC produces in their report doesn't support their claims about beneficiaries: the Inuit who were at Chateau Bay in August 1765 indicated that they lived in today's Nunatsiavut territory.
+Importantly, the NCC repeatedly uses the "treaty" as the basis for their legal claims: "The Labrador Inuit Treaty of 1765 was formally reported by the Lords of Trade to the Privy Council of the Britain [sic] in May 1769.
+The Treaty is now protected by section 35 of the Constitution Act, 1982.
+The member communities of NunatuKavut are the current holders and beneficiaries of this Treaty Right."62 The actual evidence that the NCC produces in their report doesn't support their claims about beneficiaries: the Inuit who were at Chateau Bay in August 1765 indicated that they lived in today's Nunatsiavut territory.
 The NCC's claims about potential beneficiaries of what they call the "Labrador Treaty" are highly misleading.